-When in 2012 Tricia Wombell interviewed her for the Black Book News website, the veteran publisher said: 'It is important to document and celebrate the achievements of many of our Black creatives (...) so that they do not get written out of history simply because their importance may not be recognised by the mainstream.'
-There is a long and rich history of publishing by Black and Asian people in the UK, yet their contribution remains barely recognised.
+When in 2012 Tricia Wombell interviewed her for the Black Book News website, the veteran publisher said: 'It is important to document and celebrate the achievements of many of our Black creatives (...) so that they do not get written out of history simply because their

 As Busby also said in the interview: 'Much as I love reading good, 'Black books', I wish that I were also asked to review books outside of that perceived expertise, of being Black.